Research Faculty #25

 To this end, we have selected Chlamydomonas reinhardtii as a model for studying green algal developmental programs, and how they are controlled in the context of environmental changes.
 As a unicellular eukaryote, Chlamydomonas as a system is fully equipped with all of the core biological features of all eukaryotes, sharing a large portion of its genetic make-up with the land plants.
 For these reasons, we believe Chlamydomonas to be an ideal system to address critical evolutionary questions, such as the role of sexuality in eukaryotic evolution and the emergence of land plants.

-In addition to its role as a useful evolutionary model system, Chlamydomonas also serves as an experimental model to explore the potential of photosynthetic microalgae as a sustainable resource for the capture of atmospheric carbon, and its conversion to commercially useful compounds such as biofuel and antioxidants.
+Chlamydomonas also serves as an experimental model to explore the molecular mechanisms of nutrient sensing in photosynthetic microalgae, whose understanding will pave ways to utilizing microalgae for the capture of atmospheric carbon, and its conversion to commercially useful compounds such as biofuel and antioxidants.
 Our research on the process of cellular differentiation will guide the development of algal strains useful for these purposes, in the hopes of mitigating the current crisis of anthropogenic climate change due to excessive carbon emission from fossil fuel use.

 Major Research Projects:

 The aims of our current research is to better understand the molecular/genetics basis of sexual development involving gamete and zygote differentiation, as long-term survival strategy during extensive nitrogen starvation.
 Major research activities are organized into the following themes.

 1. Nutrient-sensing mechanisms for photosynthetic eukaryotes (supported by NSERC-Discovery)